more-cars/rest-api/README.md

 * run `npm run minikube:open-tunnel` to allow the services to be accessible from outside the cluster
     * requires sudo privileges
 * go to the "services" section in the kubernetes dashboard
-    * search for `app-dev-service`
+    * search for `api-service`
     * the column `external endpoints` contains the URL to access the app
-    * check out the URL to make sure the app is running properly
+    * follow that link to make sure the app is running properly
 * run `npm run minikube:undeploy:dev` to remove the whole application from the cluster
     * run `npm run minikube:deploy:dev` to start the application from scratch again (empty database, fresh pods, etc.)